 30) Add racks and hooks to store your kitchen utensils.

-Nothing is worse than trying to find a kitchen utensils in a crowded cabinet drawer.
-Store them on hooks in the kitchen instead for easy access.
+Nothing is worse than trying to find kitchen utensils in a crowded cabinet drawer.
+Instead, store them on hooks in the kitchen for easy access.

 31) Create a hanging shelf using only baskets and cup hanger hooks.

 You can find these types of baskets at Target or get more information on how to organize the family room with this shelf hack.

 32) Use magazine holders to store canned foods.